SajadT7/sajadt7.github.io/README.md

 1. Include it when uploading to GitHub
 2. Keep the filename as `1.png` (or update line 41 in index.html if different)
 3. Recommended size: 400x400 pixels or larger

+## 📄 Adding Your CV

+Your CV should be uploaded as `CV.pdf`:
+1. Save your CV as **CV.pdf** (exact filename, capital letters)
+2. Upload it to GitHub in the same folder as index.html
+3. The CV link in the navigation menu will automatically work
+4. Visitors can click "CV" in the menu to download/view your CV

+**Note:** The CV you shared earlier can be used - just rename it to `CV.pdf` when uploading.

 ## ✏️ Customization